reflectoring/reflectoring.github.io/_posts/2020-06-27-lsp-explained.md

 When designing the class hierarchy for a new application, **the LSP helps make sure that we are not prematurely generalizing concepts in our problem domain.**

-When enhancing an existing application by adding or changing a subclass, being mindful of **LSP helps ensure that our changes are in line with the superclass's contract and that the client code's expectations continue to be met**.
+When enhancing an existing application by adding or changing a subclass, being mindful of **the LSP helps ensure that our changes are in line with the superclass's contract and that the client code's expectations continue to be met**.

 You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/solid/lsp).